awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ## Billing for interrupted Spot Instances<a name="billing-for-interrupted-spot-instances"></a>

-When a Spot Instance \(*not* in a Spot block\) is interrupted, you’re charged as follows\.

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html)

-When a Spot Instance *in a Spot block* is interrupted, you’re charged as follows\.
+When a Spot Instance is interrupted, you’re charged as follows\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html)